Neo23x0/Loki/README.md

 Download PyInstaller, switch to the pyinstaller program directory and execute:

-    python ./pyinstaller.py -F C:\path\to\skeletonkey-scanner.py
+    python ./pyinstaller.py -F C:\path\to\loki.py

-This will create a "skeletonkey-scanner.exe" in the subfolder "./skeletonkey-scanner/dist".
+This will create a "loki.exe" in the subfolder "./loki/dist".

 ### Pro Tip (optional)

-To include the msvcr100.dll to improve the target os compatibility change the line in the file "./skeletonkey-scanner/skeletonkey-scanner.spec" that contains `a.bianries,` to the following:
+To include the msvcr100.dll to improve the target os compatibility change the line in the file "./loki/loki.spec" that contains `a.bianries,` to the following:

     a.binaries + [('msvcr100.dll', 'C:\Windows\System32\msvcr100.dll', 'BINARY')],